Azure/azure-workload-identity/docs/book/src/concepts.md

 AAD Pod Managed Identity supports the following mappings:

 * one-to-one (a service account referencing an AAD object)
 * many-to-one (multiple service accounts referencing the same AAD object).
 * one-to-many (a service account referencing multiple AAD objects by changing the [client ID annotation][15]).

 > Note: if the service account annotations are updated, you need to restart the pod for the changes to take effect.

 Users who used [aad-pod-identity][3] can think of a service account as an [AzureIdentity][4], except service account is part of the core Kubernetes API, rather than a CRD.
-This [doc][5] describes a list of available labels and annotaions to configure.
+This [doc][5] describes a list of available labels and annotations to configure.

 ## Mutating Webhook